jimmo/ncss-embedded/chapters/13-lab-exercises.md

 2. In the crash course we saw how connect an external button.
 As a tutor to get a Grove Adaptor and a button and try out your code from the "Dead Man's Switch" problem.
 We'll learn much more about these Grove components in later labs.
     1. When we use external buttons, we only have `read_digital` to access the current state of the pin.
 This is kind of like `is_pressed`.
 Implement some code that emulates `was_pressed` for an external button (i.e. count the number of times the button was pressed, show this number on the display).

 3. Ask a tutor for some LEDs.
-Wire them up using a breadboard, some grove->breadboard cable (in the bottom drawer of the component kits), and some current limiting resistors (also in the component kits).
+Wire them up using a breadboard, some Grove->breadboard cable (in the bottom drawer of the component kits), and some current limiting resistors (also in the component kits).
     1. Use `write_digital` (e.g. `pin0.write_digital(1)`) to control the LED.
     2. We also have some RGB LEDs.
 These need to be wired up using three separate current limiting resistors.
 Make a program that cycles between red, green and blue.
     3. What if you turn on the colours at the same time, figure out which combinations give you pink, cyan, yellow, and white.
 You might need to adjust the resistors to balance the brightness of the different colours.